 The best running apps can help you get more out of a run than just some exercise.
-Install a good running app on your phone, and it will use the device's built-in sensors to track your speed, distance traveled and calories burned.
-Some apps will even map out your route as you run, though you'll want to check where that data's stored for privacy reasons.
+A running app installed on your smartphone can use that device's built-in sensors to track your speed, distance traveled and calories burned.
+Some apps will even map out your route as you run (though you'll want to check where that data's stored for privacy reasons).

 Pair one of these apps with one of the best smartwatches or run trackers and you've got a portable data center, crunching all that information to chart out how your distance and speed are improving over time.